OmniChannel

 Types of Ad Servers

-A third-party ad server sits on the advertiser or agency side.
-Advertisers use it to centralize creative assets across publishers, manage trafficking, and produce independent measurement that does not rely on publisher-reported numbers.
+• Advertiser-side ad servers (third-party) sit on the agency or brand side.
+They centralize creative assets across publishers, manage trafficking, and produce independent measurement that does not rely on publisher-reported numbers.
+Google Campaign Manager 360 (CM360) is the standard for enterprise advertisers running multi-publisher campaigns.

-Ad servers optimize for delivery outcomes.
-The job is hitting guaranteed commitments, enforcing priority rules, avoiding competitive conflicts, and producing auditable logs.
-In CTV and streaming environments specifically, ad servers manage pod structure, competitive separation, and non-skippable delivery — functions that auction-based logic alone cannot handle.
+Ad servers optimize for delivery outcomes: hitting guaranteed impression commitments, enforcing priority rules, avoiding competitive conflicts, and producing auditable logs.
+In CTV and streaming environments, ad servers manage pod structure, competitive separation, and non-skippable delivery.
+These functions require deterministic logic that machine learning bid systems cannot replicate.

 Pros and Cons of an Ad Server

-A DSP connects to supply-side platforms and ad exchanges, receives bid requests, applies audience targeting logic, sets bids based on campaign objectives, and returns performance data to the advertiser.
-Unlike an ad server, it is built for scale across millions of simultaneous auction opportunities — optimizing toward a defined goal such as cost per install, cost per acquisition, viewability, or audience reach.
+A DSP connects to SSPs and ad exchanges, receives bid requests, applies audience targeting logic, sets bids based on campaign objectives, and returns performance data to the advertiser.
+DSPs support CPM for brand awareness, CPC for traffic, CPI for app installs, and CPA for acquisition campaigns.

 Pros and Cons of a DSP